Finding better ways to provide the materials the world needs

 Salt has been in use since ancient times.
 It was used to preserve Egyptian mummies, and sprinkled onto the stage in old Japanese theatres to ward off evil spirits.

 Salt is essential for human life.
 A well-known food ingredient, salt is also critical for many industries.
-The majority of the salt Rio Tinto produces is used by the chemical industry, where it helps make materials like glass, paper, plastics, textiles and even soaps and detergents.
-Some of our salt is also used to process foods and de-ice roads.
+The majority of the salt Rio Tinto produces is used by the chemical industry.
+Salt is a key ingredient in many renewable energy products, like electric car batteries.
+Salt is also essential for making materials like glass, paper, plastics, textiles and even soaps and detergents, and for processing foods and de-ice roads.

-Our Dampier Salt operations in Western Australia are the world’s largest exporter of solar salt – meaning salt that is produced from evaporating seawater, as opposed to being mined as a solid mineral.
-We export between 6 million tonnes of salt every year (Rio Tinto share), with most of it going to customers in Asia and the Middle East.
+Our Dampier Salt operations in Western Australia are the world’s largest exporter of seaborne salt – meaning salt that is produced from evaporating seawater, as opposed to being mined as a solid mineral.
+We export millions of tonnes of salt every year, with most of it going to customers in Asia and the Middle East.

 Dampier Salt is one of our oldest businesses and uses a unique and sustainable production process that relies almost entirely on the power of the sun and wind.